Infrared and Ultraviolet Power Counting on the Mass Shell in Quantum Electrodynamics: Introduction

-The case of the lepton magnetic moment is a relatively simple one: all IR divergences are removed by the on-shell renormalization with the UV ones; a consideration of a real soft photon emission is not required\footnote{However, for obtaining an absolutely convergent integral for each Feynman graph it is required to subtract IR divergences together with the UV ones.
+The case of the lepton magnetic moment is a relatively simple one: all IR divergences are removed by the on-shell renormalization with the UV ones; consideration of real soft photon emission is not required\footnote{However, for obtaining an absolutely convergent integral for each Feynman graph it is required to subtract IR divergences together with the UV ones.
 Different authors developed different methods for performing this subtraction that work in some cases.
-See ~\cite{kinoshita_infrared,carrollyao,levinewright,kinoshita_atoms,volkov_2015}.}.
+See ~\cite{kinoshita_infrared,carrollyao,levinewright,kinoshita_atoms,volkov_2015}.
+Let us emphasize that all those methods eliminate divergences directly in parametric spaces without any use of dimensional regularization and so on (in the spirit of ~\cite{bogolubovparasuk,hepp}).}.
 Moreover, the sign of $W(z,p,0)$ in (\ref{eq_schwinger_product}) is constant inside the integration area.
 However, $W(z,p)$ in (\ref{eq_feynman_param_term}) vanishes on some points of the boundary, and a rigorous finiteness proof still has not been obtained even for this case.
 Let us draw attention to some difficulties that appear when we investigate IR divergences.
 All UV divergences in the Schwinger parametric integral (\ref{eq_schwinger_parametric}) can be recognized by taking $z_{j_1}=z_{j_2}=\ldots=z_{j_l}=\delta$ and calculating the leading power of $\delta$ in the limit $\delta\rightarrow 0$.
 However, this statement is wrong for IR divergences in Feynman parametric integrals even for constant-sign $W(z,p)$.
 For example, sometimes a substitution of the form $z_{j_1}=\ldots=z_{j_l}=\delta,z_{j_{l+1}}=\ldots=z_{j_q}=\delta^2$ is required; see ~\cite{kinoshita_infrared}.
 Also, IR and UV divergences can occur in a mixed form.

 This can be illustrated by the simple integral